-Anyone who’s ever had a severe headache will have an inkling of what it must be like to suffer from regular bouts of debilitating migraines.
+Anyone who’s ever had a severe headache will have an inkling of what it is to suffer from regular bouts of debilitating migraines.

-Often they announce themselves with symptoms like photosensitivity (sensitivity to light) or to sensitivity to noise.
+Often they announce themselves with symptoms like sensitivities to light and sound.
 Others will start experiencing aura headaches – a seemingly normal headache accompanied by visions of spots and colours.

 Many sufferers have developed their own ways of recognizing the signs and what they can do to prevent the onset of a migraine.